emilianomfortes/krylovsolver/README.md

 scipy
 ```

 PyKrylovSolver is not currently in PyPi.
-You can install directly from GitHub by doing
+However, you can install it directly from GitHub by doing
 ```
 pip install git+https://github.com/emilianomfortes/krylovsolver/
 ```